How to switch business energy suppliers in the UK

 What is your switching window?

 Your switching window is the earliest point at which you can compare prices and arrange a new deal, and it’s the responsibility of your supplier to let you know when this window opens.
-As standard, this will be 90-days before the end date of your contract, but timescales can differ so always check your contract.
-And if you run a microbusiness, bear in mind that the rules around switching are different to those of other SMEs.
+This can be several months before your current contract's end date, so always check your contract.
+And if you run a micro business, the rules around switching are different to those of other SMEs.

 However long your switching window, your supplier must provide you with written confirmation of it and also explain their automatic renewal policy and the terms of their deemed contracts.